infor-design/enterprise/src/components/counts/readme.md

 ## Code Example - Widget Counts

 Counts also have a style for use within a widget.
 Also called instance Counts from the original use case.
 These are simple CSS/HTML components with a `count` and `title` element.
-You can use any of the colors in the [pallette]( ./colors).
+You can use any of the colors in the [palette]( ./colors).

 ```html
 <div class="instance-count ">